UdaCa13/pdsnd_github/README.md

 washington.csv

 ### Credits
-All credits go to Udacity
+All credits go to Udacity and myself for creating this :D